1990 Central American Games

 The IV Central American Games (Spanish: IV Juegos Deportivos Centroamericanos) was a multi-sport event that took place between 5–14 January 1990.
 The games were officially opened by Honduran president José Azcona.
 Torch lighter was Zacarías Arzú, who represented Honduras internationally in both baseball and football.

 Participation

-The Games saw the first appearance of athletes from Belize.
-Panamá did not participate because of the recent political and military incidents.
+Belize debuted on the games for the first time, Panamá did not participate because of the recent political and military incidents.
 Therefore, athletes from only 6 countries were reported to participate: